turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

   );
 }
 ```
-The `ft_transfer_call` is expected to produce to function call action receipts for the cross-contract workflow.
+The `ft_transfer_call` is expected to produce 2 function call action receipts for the cross-contract workflow.
 This is
-tested using the following code:
+verified using the following code:
 ```rust
 let receipts = deserialize_receipts();
   assert_eq!(receipts.len(), 2);